Adjunctive GNX Treatment Compared With Placebo in Children and Adults With TSC-related Epilepsy

 - Participants who have epilepsy surgery planned during the study or who have undergone surgery for epilepsy within the 6 months prior to screening.

-- An active CNS infection, demyelinating disease, degenerative neurological disease, or CNS disease deemed progressive as evaluated by brain imaging (MRI).
+- An active central nervous system (CNS) infection, demyelinating disease, degenerative neurological disease, or CNS disease deemed progressive as evaluated by brain magnetic resonance imaging (MRI).
 This includes tumor growth which in the opinion of the investigator could affect primary endpoint seizure control.

 - Any disease or condition (medical or surgical; other than TSC) at the screening visit that might compromise the hematologic, cardiovascular (including any cardiac conduction defect), pulmonary, renal, gastrointestinal, or hepatic systems; or other conditions that might interfere with the absorption, distribution, metabolism, or excretion of the IP, or would place the participant at increased risk or interfere with the assessment of safety/efficacy.
 This may include any illness in the past 4 weeks which in the opinion of the investigator may affect seizure frequency.